Sacramento Misdemeanor Defense Lawyer

 Call Our Firm Today

 Donato Legal Group offers nearly a decade of experience in understanding the strategies used by prosecutors.
 As a seasoned criminal defense attorney, Attorney Alan Donato has a clear understanding of how to help clients tell their side of the story through common sense.
 Even serious misdemeanors must undergo a fair trial before a sentence can be carried out.
 Let our team help you work toward a favorable outcome.
+Make sure to check out our reviews as well as our case results and see what everyone is saying!

 Call Donato Legal Group today at (916) 318-5997 or contact us online for a FREE consultation!